eSolia/postmark-backup/README.md

 [Postmark](https://postmarkapp.com/) is a superior email processor, and `postmark-cli` is their command line tool to access server info, push and pull templates, and send emails from the terminal.

-We wanted to have a way to backup our Postmark templates automatically, so we coded this github workflow.
+We wanted to have a way to backup our Postmark templates automatically, so we coded this Github Actions workflow.
 It's not fully automatic but it works well enough to backup your templates and server information.

 ## Setup
 ### Local